 This drill is best for an outdoor range where you can place three targets about one yard apart from each other and five yards away from you.
 The goal of this drill is simple: shoot from left to right and then right to left.
-Shoot your first target once, second target twice, third target three times, then back to the middle target with four shots and finish with five shots to the very first target you shot.
+Shoot your first target once, the second target twice, the third target three times, then back to the middle target with four shots and finish with five shots to the very first target you shot.
 Practice this drill until all of your shots land and you can complete the drill in about five seconds.

 What makes this drill challenging: having to think consciously about the number of shots you’re landing on each target.
 This drill is mental as much as it is physical.
 Having the presence of mind to track and count your shots as you aim, fire, and transition between targets will make you a more steady-handed shooter as you practice.